The Gradcafe

 University of Southern California logo

-The University of Southern California’s MA in Teaching program is designed for aspiring K-12 teachers.
+The University of Southern California MA in Teaching program is designed for aspiring K-12 teachers.
 The program builds foundational knowledge on both the theoretical and practical aspects of teaching, helping students master valuable instructional strategies.
-Single-subject teaching and multiple-subject teaching tracks are available.

 While this program is not tuition-free, various scholarship options are available.
-The James Madison Graduate Fellowship of $24,000 covers full tuition for aspiring secondary school educators.
+For example, the James Madison Graduate Fellowship of $24,000 covers full tuition for aspiring secondary school educators in the social sciences and humanities.

 • Courses: Applications of curriculum and pedagogy, educational equity, and literacy development.